5T33Z0/OC-Little-Translated/02_Disabling_Devices/Disabling_EHCx/README.md

 `EHC1` and `EHC2` busses need to be disabled in one of the following cases:

 - The ACPI contains `EHC1` and/or `EHC2` controllers but the machine does not have the associated hardware.
-- ACPI contains `EHC1`and/or `EHC2` the actual hardware controllers exist, but no ports are mapped to it (external and internal).
+- ACPI contains `EHC1`and/or `EHC2`, the actual hardware controllers exist but no ports are mapped to it (external and internal).

 ## System Requirements
 - If you cannot enable `XHCI Mode`in BIOS and the conditions in the **description** are met, use the patches listed below.